 A public performance is one that occurs either in a public place or any place where people gather (other than a small circle of a family and a small group of its social acquaintances).
-A public performance is also one that is transmitted to the public; for example, radio or television broadcasts, music-on-hold, cable television, and by the internet.
+A public performance is also one that is transmitted to the public, for example, radio or television broadcasts, music-on-hold, cable television, and via the Internet.
 Generally, those who publicly perform music obtain a license from the owner of the music or his or her representative.

-Do I need a license if I’m only using CD’s, records, tapes, radio or TV?
+Do I need a license if I’m only using CDs, records, tapes, radio, or TV?

-A license for radio and television transmissions in your business is not needed if the performance is by means of public TV or radio transmissions in establishments of a certain size which use a limited number of speakers or TVs, if the reception is not further transmitted (for example, from one room to another) from the place in which it is received, and there is no admission charge.
+A license for radio and TV transmissions is not needed if the performance is by means of public radio or TV transmissions in establishments of a certain size that use a limited number of speakers or TVs, if the reception is not further transmitted (for example, from one room to another) from the place in which it is received, and if there is no admission charge.

 Most music providers are licensed with PROs.
-However, their licenses only extend to the music they supply to establishments with no admission, membership or similar charge.
-Any live or other mechanically played music (i.e., radio, records, tapes, CDs, DVDs, MP3s, large screen or multiple televisions, internet streaming or personal computer) needs to be licensed directly from the PROs.
+However, their licenses only extend to the music they supply to establishments with no admission, membership, or similar charge.
+Any live or other mechanically played music (i.e., radio, records, tapes, CDs, DVDs, MP3s, large screen or multiple televisions, Internet streaming, or personal computer) needs to be licensed directly from the PROs.

-This article is for educational purposes only and is not meant to provide legal advice.
+Disclaimer: This article is for educational purposes only and is not meant to provide legal advice.
 Yoga Alliance does not endorse any single organization listed above, nor have they received any financial contributions for their inclusion in this article or taking part in any Online Workshop.